DigiScore/digiscore.github.io/pages/digital_syzygies.md

 **Flow**
 The flow of this digital score is unlike other music-performance scenarios.
 The flow of this one is like being taken on a journey in which the individual has influence but not control.
-Although this may seem passive, full engagement is critical to get a true interpretation of the piece.
+It would be easy to underestimate to extent to which the sub-conscious mind has control here, and what makes this digital score autism friendly: the unconscious mind is "freed to control the course of events and to respond as it will.
+The role of the conscious mind is a kind of bemused verification process as part of the feedback.
+But it makes no difference to what happens in the music" (Andrew Hugill).
+Although this may seem passive, it is quite the opposite all the participants "shared the sense of our minds making clear decisions independent of what we were feeling or doing."